Alistair Brammer

 In December 2016, Brammer played the role of Oliver in the Finale special of Vicious.
 Oliver served as main characters Freddie and Stuart's brand new upstairs neighbour following the departure of Oliver's flat's previous occupant Ash (Iwan Rheon), whom Freddie and Stuart were close to.

-From 22 July 2019, Brammer will play the role of Fiyero in the West End production of Wicked.
+It was confirmed that from 22 July 2019, Brammer would play the role of Fiyero in the West End production of Wicked.
+He played the role until 30th January 2022.

 Biography from the Wikipedia article Alistair Brammer.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.